 Microwave imaging performance deteriorates with increasing clutter and heterogeneity in the imaging medium.
 Breast cancer detection becomes increasingly challenging with increasing breast density.
 Decomposition of the time reversal operator (DORT) uses signal subspace of the multistatic matrix which is perturbed in highly heterogeneous medium.
 To overcome the problem we propose coherent processing in frequency domain prior to imaging operation.
 Coherent DORT (C-DORT) provides robust imaging performance compared to conventional non-coherent DORT in cluttered medium as evident from the imaging results obtain using anatomically realistic numerical breast phantoms.

-Hossain, MD & Sanagavarapu, AM 2013, 'Coherent Time Reversal Minimum Variance Beamforming for the Localization of Tissue Malignancies in Dense Breast Phantoms', Proceedings of the Asia Pacific Microwave Conference (APMC) 2013, Asia-Pacific Microwave Conference, IEEE, Seoul, Korea, pp. 377-379.View/Download from: UTS OPUS or Publisher's site
+Hossain, MD & Sanagavarapu, AM 2013, 'Coherent Time Reversal Minimum Variance Beamforming for the Localization of Tissue Malignancies in Dense Breast Phantoms', Proceedings of the Asia Pacific Microwave Conference (APMC) 2013, Asia-Pacific Microwave Conference, IEEE, Seoul, Korea, pp. 377-379.View/Download from: Publisher's site

 The time reversal (TR) based minimum variance beamforming, both the standard capon beamforming (SCB) and robust capon beamforming (RCB) techniques for microwave imaging of breast for early stage breast cancer detection is considered in this paper.
 The performance of coherent signal subspace processing for TR-SCB and TR-RCB techniques is investigated.
 We have used anatomically realistic numerical breast phantoms in FDTD simulations.
 We consider 2D sagittal slice of the breast phantom in 2D FDTD simulation.
 Our simulation results indicate that coherent signal subspace processing significantly improves the performance of TR based minimum variance beamforming techniques.